 Then there’s Bomani, located just outside of Hwange on a private reserve with its own entry to the park.
 Here you’ll find tented luxury.
 Each of its 11 tents being comfortably furnished with some raised off the ground and some at ground-level overlooking the lodge’s waterhole.

 There’s even wi-fi and coffee brought to your bed before morning expeditions.

-Read reviews and check prices for hotels in Africa at our custom hotel booking site that compiles and compares the best accommodation options ensuring you get the best rates possible!
+Read reviews and check prices for hotels in Africa at our Hotel Seach Engine that compiles and compares the best accommodation options ensuring you get the best rates possible!